-Aid reaching disaster-hit Tonga brings first virus outbreak
+Aid to volcano-hit Tonga brings 1st COVID outbreak, lockdown

 The two were moved into isolation, but in tests of 36 possible contacts, one’s wife and two children also tested positive, while the others tested negative, the local Matangi Tonga news site reported.

-“The highest priority now is the close contacts of these positive cases and whom they interacted with” since Jan.
-29, Health Minister Saia Piukala was quoted as saying.

-It was not clear how many people they might have come into contact with, but the government released a list of locations where the virus might have spread, including a church on two days, several shops, a bank on two days and a kindergarten during school hours.
+It was not clear how many people might have come into contact with the dockworkers, but the government released a list of locations where the virus could have spread, including a church, several shops, a bank and a kindergarten.

-Prime Minister Siaosi Sovaleni told reporters “some” of the five infected had started to show symptoms and were being quarantined at a medical facility.
-He imposed an open-ended lockdown starting 6 p.m. on Wednesday; one that could be particular arduous for Tongans because most have been without any internet connections since the volcanic eruption severed the only fiber optic cable to the country.
+Prime Minister Siaosi Sovaleni imposed an open-ended lockdown starting 6 p.m. on Wednesday.
+It could be particular arduous for Tongans because most have been without any internet connections since the volcanic eruption severed the fiber optic cable to the country.

+One of the infected dock workers has since tested negative, but remains in quarantine, and 389 others have been cleared of COVID-19, Sovaleni told reporters in Tonga.
+But he said Friday that a primary contact to one of the people infected had tested positive, and ordered the lockdown extended another 48 hours.

+The government has been primarily communicating with residents by radio addresses, and Fonua said his crews estimate they may have to replace an 87-kilometer (54 mile) section of undersea cable.
+They were hoping to restore service by next week.

 It is not yet known what variant of the virus has reached Tonga, nor who brought it in.
+Officials have stressed that the aid deliveries were tightly controlled, and that it is not yet proven the virus came in that way.

 Sailors aboard the Australian aid ship HMAS Adelaide reported nearly two dozen infections after an outbreak on board, but authorities said it had been unloaded at a different wharf.
 Crew members aboard aid flights from Japan and Australia also reported infections.

+“The people are OK with the lockdown because they understand the reason why, so the corona doesn’t spread over our little country,” Tulutulu Kalaniuvalu, a 53-year-old former police official who runs a business, told The Associated Press.
+He added that most Tongans depend on crops they grow on plantations and hope the lockdown is short-lived.

-Experience from elsewhere in the pandemic, especially with prevalence now of the rapid-spreading omicron variant, suggests that Tonga faces an uphill battle in trying to contain the outbreak, Indonesian epidemiologist Dicky Budiman told The Associated Press.
+Experience from elsewhere, especially with the prevalence of the rapidly spreading omicron variant, suggests that Tonga faces an uphill battle in trying to contain the outbreak, Indonesian epidemiologist Dicky Budiman told the AP.

-Some 61% of Tongans are fully vaccinated, according to Our World in Data, but because the country has not yet seen any infections, there will be no natural immunity and it is not clear whether the shots were given long enough ago that they may now be less effective, Budiman said.
+Some 61% of Tongans are fully vaccinated, according to Our World in Data, but because the country has not yet seen any infections, there’s no natural immunity and it is not clear whether the shots were given long enough ago that they may now be less effective, Budiman said.

-The global experience has been that when the virus hits such countries, the number of hospitalizations is very high, he said, recommending that the government immediately start offering booster shots and open vaccinations to younger children.
+He recommended that the government immediately start offering booster shots and open vaccinations to younger children.

 “If we race with this virus we will not win,” he said in an interview from Australia.
 “So we have to move forward by protecting the most vulnerable.”

+The October case of the missionary with COVID-19 prompted a wave of vaccinations, and 1,000 people already showed up for a first dose after the current outbreak was detected, Kalaniuvalu said.

-This is already starting to be seen in the Solomon Islands, which reported its first community outbreak on Jan.
+Solomon Islands reported its first community outbreak on Jan.
 19. With only 11% of its population fully vaccinated, the virus has been spreading rapidly with the Red Cross reporting that less than two weeks later, there are now more than 780 recorded cases and five COVID-19 related deaths.

 Elsewhere, Fiji — still reeling from damage caused by Cyclone Cody in early January — has been battling an ongoing spike in cases, fueled by omicron, and cases have been reported for the first time in Kiribati, Samoa and Palau.